rjawor/concordia/README.txt

-To generate the full documentation follow the steps in INSTALL
+To generate the full documentation follow the steps in INSTALL.